MichaelDuToit/Garmin_ConnectIQ/readme.md

 Simple digital watch face that displays the time, date and battery %.
 TODO: Add Bluetooth, notification icons (only when active).

-## Rest_Interval_Timer ##
+## Recovery_Timer ##
-For those like me that don't like having their standing/walking rest included in their run/activity but still need to keep track of it between reps/intervals.
+For those like me that don't like having their standing/walking recovery included in their run/activity but still need to keep track of it between reps/intervals.
 A simple data screen app that starts a counter when the activity timer is stopped.
 Allows you to check your rest time but does not record it.
 Resets back to 0 when the activity timer starts again.

 ## For Dev ##
 The master branch contains the current working version of the application.